 MXR Distortion+ reissue rebuild

-I got this pedal years ago as a non-working unit, and one of those “saved from rehearsal basement” pedals.
-It was also modded by a relatively well-known company, relatively badly.
+I got this pedal as a non-working unit as one of those “saved from rehearsal basement” pedals.
+It was also modded by a relatively well-known company (Alchemy-audio), relatively badly.
 I took the pedal apart, and cleaned it up.
-After that, it spend next years in my drawer while I was thinking what to do with it.
+After that, it spend next year in my drawer while I was thinking what to do with it.

-Suddenly it came to me: complete rebuild, maybe mods.
+Suddenly it came to me: complete rebuild.
 As I do have the original 1978 transition-era distortion+, I don’t have very deep attachment to this unit or the crappy mods it had.

 First, I removed all the shitty mods.
 Luckily, there is no new holes drilled to the enclosure, because that is a BAD practice.
 Don’t do irreversible mods!
 However, both of the original pots were gone, and I don’t have CTS replacements.
 I had to use smaller Alpha potentiometers and turn “custom” nylon spacers to make them fit snugly into the bigger holes.

 I think the old mods were an attempt to change this to DOD 250 overdrive.
 I ended up removing all the parts from the PCB.
 And that’s where the rebuild comes in.
 I did some research about these, and as you can see in the picture mine is rev. C with green board.
 This is the older one with proper Carling switch.
 PCB layout and component numbering is the same as rev. D with red board, so my schematic will fit the newer model as well.